 For mutually beneficial collaboration, individuals need (1) cognitive mechanisms to coordinate actions with partners and (2) mechanisms to distribute the acquired resources in a way that incentivizes partners to continue collaborating.

 Capitalism, in form of private ownership and resources allocated by markets, remains a flexible, and reliable system for driving human prosperity and generally enhancing quality of life.
 As of today, corporations are the primary organizing principle in capitalist societies, providing employment, goods and services to most citizens.
 Blockchain-based systems have opened the door for a new paradigm: the Decentralized Autonomous Organization (DAO).
-DAOs have the potential to challenge the current economic structures by aligning the interests of operators, shareholders, customers and maybe even the environment.
+DAOs are challenging legacy economic structures by aligning the interests of operators, shareholders, customers and maybe even the environment.

 Note: I published parts of this article on Forbes in July 2018.

 Create your free account to unlock your custom reading experience.